#naturalwine made from 75yo Xarello Vines. Slight cider vibe, with remnants of banana runts, ginger, and flowers. — 3 months ago

 #OREGON #PINOTNOIR #SASSWINE #OREGONWINE #WILLAMETTEVALLEY #oregonpinot #naturalwine — a year ago

 Plum-earth-and-smoked oyster.
 With bar eraser and cherry-comb.
 Floral bouquet of roses, geraniums and violet.
 Medium palate of bitter orange and baked dry beet.
 Plumminess dives and resurfaces in this natural wine.
-Like the fabled Austrian dolphin. #naturalwine #naturslwines #reflexion #sanktlaurent #austrianwine #niederösterreich #austrian — a year ago
+Like the fabled Austrian dolphin. #naturalwine #naturslwines #reflexion #sanktlaurent #austrianwine #niederösterreich #austrian — 2 years ago

 Holy shit.
 Natural.
 NO SULFITES.
 Unfiltered.
 Tastes like homemade lemonade, fresh honey and orange blossom.
 Acidity is something special here with crazy texture.
 Cloudy as hell, but tastes clean and refreshing like fresh squeezed juice.
 Good body and just pleasantly bitter like the citrus pith.
 Not far off from Sicilian skin fermented muscat to be honest. 🇵🇹🇵🇹🇵🇹🇵🇹

-#Soalheiro #Alvarinho #nosulfites #naturalwine #PortugueseWine #PortugueseNaturalWine — a year ago
+#Soalheiro #Alvarinho #nosulfites #naturalwine #PortugueseWine #PortugueseNaturalWine — 2 years ago